DaneWeber/presentations/ScrumDeconstructed/ScrumDeconstructed.md

 Small batches of work is one of the key insights of Agile software development and is the result of many scars.

-The Product Increment is supposed to be inspected at a minimum at the Sprint Review which should generate feedback that informs Sprint Planning.
+The Product Increment is supposed to be inspected at a minimum at the Sprint Review.

+This should generate feedback that informs Sprint Planning.